The 22nd Great

 securely make a donation using your credit card or PayPal account by

-This Lesser Goldfinch was found by Lenore Gifford in
+This bird was found and photographed by Gabrielle Hargrove in the

 If you have difficulty identifying Arkansas birds check out the